jasoncnm/Jason-s_3rd_law/README.md

 Application should be able to run on windows without build.

-Just clone the repo and run command
+Just clone the repo with command

+$ git clone --recurse-submodules

+and run command

 $ hotrun.bat